jhellingman/tei2html/Wiki/FacsimileSupport.md

 Use location in text version defined by that `pb`-element to generate structural navigation aid (breadcrumbs) `[DONE]`

-Non-transcribed pages cannot be included (or should encode additional `pb`-elements)
+Non-transcribed pages cannot be included (or we should encode additional `pb`-elements for those pages).

 ### Indirect ###